A Mouse only needs an entry point as big as its head to access your home! Once they are in your home, mice are experts at hiding!

 Mice are excellent climbers, and will happily traverse the side of your home to find an entry point.

-This is especially true if you have overgrown trees that are growing close to your home.
+This is especially true if you have overgrown trees growing close to your home.
 The tree will make it easier for the mice to reach the roof.

-When you are checking your roof, ensure you cover the whole perimeter, because if you do not find the holes, the mice will!
+When you check your roof, ensure you cover the whole perimeter because if you do not find the holes, the mice will!

 Check around the guttering, and check where the roof meets the walls.
-These are the entry points that mice will look for when they are trying to get into your home.
+These are the entry points that mice will look for when trying to get into your home.